 Using cold milk means that making iced lattes is much faster than making hot lattes since you don’t have take the time to steam the milk.
 Plus!
 There’s no extra clean up of the milk steamer.

-Does an Iced Latte Have Caffeine?
+Does this Drink Have Caffeine?

 Yes iced lattes have caffeine.
 That’s because the espresso used to make the drink has a high concentration of caffeine.

 And it’s important to pay attention if you’re trying to watch your caffeine intake: even decaf espresso has a little bit of caffeine in it.

 To cut down on my caffeine intake, I mix a shot of decaf espresso with a shot of regular espresso.
 And if I want to make an iced latte later in the day, I make it with 2 shots of decaf espresso.
 Otherwise, I would never sleep at night!

 Which is Stronger: Iced Coffee or Iced Latte?

 Ounce for ounce, espresso contains more caffeine than coffee.
 One ounce of espresso contains about 63 mg caffeine.
 One ounce of coffee contains about 14 mg caffeine.

 However, since a medium iced coffee contains about 12 ounces of coffee (about 168 mg caffeine) and a medium iced latte contains 2 shots of espresso (about 126 mg caffeine), a medium iced coffee is actually stronger than an iced latte (source).
 Who would have thought!!

 What’s In an Iced Latte?